MaximeSchuybroeck/ARQSOFT_August/Docs/Architecture_files/Phase_1/report.md

 ### 5.2 IAM Provider Integration
 - Configure Google and Facebook login using Spring Security + OAuth2
 - Modular setup allows new providers to be added without rewriting auth logic, like GitHub, Azure, etc
+- Azure IAM requires a paid subscription, therefore this was not implemented
+- a landing page was not part of the requirements, but still a very basic landing page was made.

 ### 5.3 ID Generation Strategy
 - Strategy pattern implemented to support: